No Mercy (2007): Aftermath

 The next night on Raw, during an appreciation ceremony held by Vince McMahon for Randy Orton, Shawn Michaels returned from a five-month hiatus and superkicked Orton in the face to end the show.
-At Cyber Sunday, Michaels challenged Orton for the WWE Championship, but due to a |low blow by Orton, Michaels won the match via disqualification, but Orton retained the title.
+At Cyber Sunday, Michaels challenged Orton for the WWE Championship, but due to a low blow by Orton, Michaels won the match via disqualification, but Orton retained the title.
 At Survivor Series in November, Orton defeated Michaels in a match to retain his WWE Championship.
-That same month, on the November 16 edition of SmackDown!, Montel Vontavious Porter (MVP) and Matt Hardy lost the WWE Tag Team Championship in a match against John Morrison and The Miz.
+That same month, on the November 16 episode of SmackDown!, Montel Vontavious Porter (MVP) and Matt Hardy lost the WWE Tag Team Championship in a match against John Morrison and The Miz.

 Umaga lost the WWE Intercontinental Championship to Jeff Hardy on the September 3 episode of Raw.
-Afterward, Umaga started a feud with Triple H, and they faced off in a Street Fight a month later at Cyber Sunday.
+Afterwards, Umaga started a feud with Triple H, and they faced off in a Street Fight a month later at Cyber Sunday.
 At Cyber Sunday, CM Punk retained his title after defeating The Miz.
 The following month, at Survivor Series, Punk defeated Morrison and The Miz in a Triple Threat match to retain the ECW Championship.

 Batista resumed his feud with The Undertaker, which led to a match against Batista at Cyber Sunday, with Steve Austin winning a fan poll to become the special guest referee.
 Batista won the match and retained the title.
 After Cyber Sunday, The Undertaker challenged Batista to a Hell in a Cell match at Survivor Series.
 Batista won the match following interference from Edge.
 As a result, Edge then became part of the rivalry, and the three men faced each other in a match at Armageddon.
 Edge won the match, and the championship, to end the feud.

 Candice Michelle used her rematch clause for the Women's Championship on the October 22 episode of Raw in a two out of three falls match against Beth Phoenix.
-After Phoenix won the first pinfall, Candice failed to execute a move correctly from the top rope, causing her to fall on her neck, shoulder and face.
+After Phoenix won the first pinfall, Candice failed to execute a move correctly from the top rope, causing her to fall on her neck, shoulder, and face.
 As a result, Candice suffered a legitimate cracked clavicle, and Phoenix retained the title.

-This was the last No Mercy PPV to air in 4:3 format until January 2008 when all WWE shows went in high definition.